felias-fogg/dw-link/docs/troubleshooting.md

 - *Cannot connect: Lock bits could not be cleared:* This should not happen at all because it is always possible to clear the lock bits by erasing the entire chip.
 - *Cannot connect: PC with stuck-at-one bits*: dw-link tried to connect to an [MCU with stuck-at-one bits in the program counter](requirements.md#mcus-with-debugwire-interface).
 These MCUs cannot be debugged with GDB.
 - *Cannot connect: Reset line has a capacitive load*: The message says it all.
-- *MCU type does not match*: The chip connected to the hardware debugger is different from what you announced when starting the debugger through an IDE or by calling dw-gdbserver.
+- *MCU type does not match*: The chip connected to the hardware debugger is different from what you announced when starting the debugger through an IDE or by calling PyAvrOCD.
 - *Cannot connect: Target not powered or RESET shortened to GND*: The RESET line is low.
 Either you forgot to power the target, or there is another (maybe temporary?) reason for it.
 - *Cannot connect for unknown reasons:* This error message should not be shown at all.
 If it does, please tell me!